Unfortunately, the discussion recording has now been taken down.

-For more thoughts from Greg along these lines, take a look at his book Essentialism.
-For me, two points stand out in this discussion that aren’t brought out or aren’t brought out as clearly in the book.
+More thoughts from Greg along these lines are available in his book Essentialism.
+But there were two points in particular that stood out to me from the discussion that aren’t brought out as clearly in the book.

 1. The End Game Isn’t Saying “No”